 Look into a hotspot signal booster/cell signal booster

-If your connection is active but it’s actually your data that’s slow or prone to drops, you might need a signal booster.
-While you’re sure to have experienced reliable data speeds in the open air around your home or inside your car, a tell-tale signal issue is that once you step inside your connection slows to a crawl, and dropped calls become commonplace.
+If your connection is active but your data is slow or drops off, you might need a cell signal booster.
+While you likely have reliable data speeds just outside your home, a tell-tale signal issue is that once you step inside your connection slows to a crawl, and calls tend to drop.
 In these instances, the problem isn’t your device, it’s your cell signal.

-The overriding issue here is that most homes and vehicles tend to seek maximum energy efficiency when it comes to climate control and noise pollution, but the same energy-efficient glass and thick materials also make it more difficult to get a solid cell service connection.
+The overriding issue here is that most homes and vehicles tend to seek maximum energy efficiency when it comes to climate control and noise pollution, but the same energy-efficient glass and thick materials also make it more difficult to get a solid cell signal.

-If you’re in a slightly remote area, or just on the wrong side of a large building or hill from the nearest cell tower, your connection could be even worse and slow to a crawl just when you need it most.
-Simply put, a cell signal booster gives you a workable signal even in deep dead zones in your home or car.
+If your home is in a more remote area or even on the wrong side of a large building or hill from the nearest cell tower, your connection could be spotty or slow just when you need it most.
+Simply put, a cell signal booster gives you a workable signal even in dead zones in your home or car.

-It all starts with an outside antenna, which communicates with nearby cell towers and feeds the signal in.
-Once inside, a booster amplifies the cell signal received by the outside antenna and relays it to strategically placed indoor antennas in the troublesome spots more commonly known as dead zones.
+It all starts with an outside antenna, which communicates with nearby cell towers and sends the signal inside to the booster unit.
+The booster then amplifies the cell signal received by the outside antenna and relays it to strategically placed indoor antennas in the troublesome spots more commonly known as dead zones.
 You likely already know the places — it’s where your calls most frequently drop and where data slows to a crawl.

-With a signal booster, you’ll be able to fix your mobile hotspot connection problems once and for all, for all your devices and for any cell network.
-Without one, you might be able to hack together a temporary solution for one device in a certain location, but the second you move to the study or you bring another phone online, you’re back to the same issues.
+With a cell signal booster, you’ll be able to fix your mobile hotspot connection problems once and for all, for all your devices and for any cell network.
+Without a booster, you might have to go outside to use your hotspot or be limited to certain areas.
+After your booster is installed, you’ll be back in business with a strong signal to power that hotspot.

-Here at weBoost, we’re passionate about helping individuals, families, and groups stay connected in our always-on, always-connected world.
+Here at weBoost, we’re passionate about helping individuals, families, and businesses stay connected in our always-on, always-connected world — hotspots included.
 We’re a leader in comprehensive solutions to fix cell connection issues inside any structure.
 Shop weBoost cell phone signal boosters to boost your mobile hotspot connection today so you don’t have to worry about disconnecting again.